"My goal is to provide client-centered, cutting-edge, cost-effective legal expertise."

 Mr. Greber's extensive business law experience includes representation of companies and corporations in all stages of their business life-cycle, from initial founding, through growth and expansion, to sale.
 His intellectual property law background includes the registration and protection of copyrights, trademarks, and trade secrets.
-He has also represented clients in state and federal court in a variety of civil litigation matters, including disputes among business owners and cases involving infringement of intellectual property rights.
+Mr. Greber’s estate planning experience includes drafting complex trusts and wills, powers of attorney, advanced directives, and living wills.

 Following are more specific examples of the types of legal work Mr. Greber does and the kinds of clients he typically represents.

 Business and Intellectual Property Law